swiftlang/swift-evolution/proposals/0NNN-default-target-settings.md

 For packages with many targets and/or complex manifest files, it came become quite challenging to reason about the setting being applied.

-A common solution involves applying a constant array to each target.
+A possible solution involves applying a constant array to each target.
 This is sufficient as long as all targets use identical settings.
 But, if a package author does happen to need slightly different settings for even one target, additional logic needs to be introduced.